 Former members, who have allowed their membership to lapse during November 1 – October 31 of the current membership year may make a request to reinstate their membership, provided the company has not been sold.

 Reinstatement will only occur after the former member company has paid the entire year's outstanding membership fee.
-After updating their profile and paying the appropriate fees, the former member will again have access to the benefits and services of the Association at the Silver or Bronze level.
+After updating their profile and paying the appropriate fees, the former member will again have access to the benefits and services of the Association at the Silver level.
 The amount of outstanding fees will not be prorated.

 After one year has elapsed, former memberships will be terminated.
-Terminated members wishing to rejoin the Canadian Gift Association are required to apply for a new membership and are subject to approval by the Board of Directors.
+Terminated members wishing to rejoin the Canadian Gift Association are required to apply for a new Silver membership and are subject to approval by the Board of Directors.
 If accepted for membership, previously terminated members will be assigned a new membership seniority number.
 Seniority from the terminated membership will not be carried over.

 It is the members' responsibility to keep the Canadian Gift Association (CanGift) informed of any changes to its business, including mail and email addresses, telephone and fax numbers.
 Members are welcome to complete changes online in the Member Toolkit or to provide the Association with written instruction on company letterhead via fax or email.